Xibuwo/RealTimeWeatherMod-EN/README.md

 - The original creator of this (Ko_teiru) if it weren't for him or her, I couldn't have done this with OpenWeather
 - The BepInEx team
 - Harmony library
-- Seniverse & OpenWeather API services
+- Seniverse, OpenWeather & OpenMeteo API services
 - AI Assistants: Google Gemini, OpenAI GPT, Claude and overall, Deepseek.
-- My attention span (Currently I'm watching an IG Reel of Clash Royale with SpongeBob and Patrick threatening someone)
+- Why am I updating this plugin?
+I have to study for my exams...

 ---